Mariano Araneta: Early life and education

 Araneta was born on November 9, 1954, in Barotac Nuevo, Iloilo.
 He played for his town's team in province-wide football tournaments held during the summer and Christmas season during his childhood.
 For his high school studies, Araneta attended the University of the Philippines Iloilo.
 For his collegiate studies, he took up Civil Engineering at the Diliman campus of the University of the Philippines.
-He was a varsity player for both the university's basketball and football team.
+He was a varsity player for both the university's basketball and football teams.

 Basketball career

 Araneta played for the UP Fighting Maroons basketball team for three years in the 1970s.
 He played as a point guard due to his football background.
-He was offered to play for a farm team of Mariwasa, a team in the Manila Industrial and Commercial Athletic Association (MICAA), by UP Coach Fely Fajardo so that after his graduation he would be part of the Mariwasa main team.
+He was offered to play for a farm team of Mariwasa, a team in the Manila Industrial and Commercial Athletic Association (MICAA), by UP Coach Felicisimo Fajardo so that after his graduation he would be part of the Mariwasa main team.
 However Araneta was not able to play in the MICAA when it was supplanted by the Philippine Basketball Association (PBA) in 1975 as the top-flight basketball league in the Philippines.
 He decided to focus on finishing his studies in UP over playing competitive basketball.

 Football career

 Collegiate

-Araneta helped the football team of the University of the Philippines in winning three titles.
+Araneta helped the football team of the University of the Philippines win three titles.